desktophero/gen-ai-examples/README.md

 After running the prep steps above:

+- Run `pipenv run load --type <pdf|md>`: depending on your choice of `pdf` (default) or `md`, the vector database is loaded with different information:
-- Run `pipenv run load`: this loads the Gatsby document to Chroma.
-Chroma is installed via `pipenv install` described above.
+  - `pdf`: this loads the Gatsby document to Chroma.
+  - `md`: this loads the gibberish IT policy markdown files from `data/gibberish/output`
 - Run `pipenv run search "<your search query>"`: this will search the vector database using the LLM

 Here are some examples: